Mileena28/Mileena28.github.io/_posts/2025-09-06-when-silence-becomes-sacred.md

 ## The White Crows We Ignore

 Years later, while researching life after death and the supernatural in our world, I encountered Jeffrey Mishlove's work on postmortem survival of consciousness.
-In his research, he references William James's famous observation: to prove that not all crows are black, you need only find one white crow.
+In his research, he references William James's famous observation:

+> *"You only need to produce one white crow to prove that not all crows are black."*

 Just one.
 A single piece of evidence that contradicts the absolute claim.

 Mishlove documents what he calls humanity's "white crows"—the extensive evidence for consciousness surviving physical death that mainstream science largely ignores.
 Near-death experiences with verifiable details.
 Mediums providing information they couldn't possibly know.
 Reincarnation cases with documented historical accuracy.
 Communication from the deceased that transforms entire families.